cmgoffena13/etl-watcher/README.md

 Below are the calculation steps:

-1. Take the executions within the lookback period and the same hour (not including the execution being checked for anomalies)
+1. **Gather Historical Data**: Collect executions within the lookback period and the same hour (excluding the current execution being analyzed)
-2. Calculate the mean of the previous execution data for the metric
-3. Calculate the standard deviation of the previous execution data for the metric
+2. **Calculate Statistical Baseline**: Compute the mean and standard deviation from the historical execution data for the metric
-4. Calculate the threshold range using our provided `z_threshold` and this formula:
+3. **Calculate Threshold Range**: Use the provided `z_threshold` and this formula:
    `mean ± (std_dev * z_threshold)`
+4. **Analyze Current Execution**: Compare the current pipeline execution's metric value against the calculated threshold range
-5. If the metric value we're evaluating is outside the threshold range (above upper bound or below lower bound), flag as an anomaly
+5. **Flag Anomaly**: If the current execution's value is outside the threshold range (above upper bound or below lower bound), flag as an anomaly

+### Automatic Detection Process

+Anomaly detection runs automatically after each successful pipeline execution using Celery background workers:

+1. **Trigger**: Queues when `end_pipeline_execution` is called and the execution was successful
+2. **Background Processing**: Celery worker picks up the task
+3. **Rule Lookup**: Finds active rules for the completed pipeline
+4. **Process Execution**: Follows the calculation steps above to analyze the execution
+5. **Notification**: Sends Slack alerts for detected anomalies

 ### Configuration